Download and adapt our shortlisting grid

 - You’ve considered each candidate fairly

-- That a candidate wasn't shortlisted because they didn't meet a shortlisting requirement
+- That where a candidate wasn't shortlisted it's because they didn't meet the requirements

-You don't have to investigate a challenge to a shortlisting decision.
+If someone challenges your shortlisting decision, you usually don't have to investigate.
 However, if you’re challenged on grounds of discrimination and fail to investigate and respond, you could risk having a claim made against you in an employment tribunal.
 Acas told us this.

 Make sure internal candidates don’t have an unfair advantage